 #3.
 Arpoador Beach

-Arpoador beach is considered one of the best Brazil beaches for surfing in Rio, located at a charming small block between Copacabana and Ipanema.
+Third, on our list is Arpoador Beach.
+Arpoador beach is one of the best Brazil beaches for surfing in Rio, located at a charming small block between Copacabana and Ipanema.
 In the summer the “Pedra do Arpoador” is a classic to see the most photographed and applauded sunset in the city.
 Night swimming is a tradition as this beach is very well lit.
 At “Galeria River,” you can find everything for surfing, skateboarding, and extreme sports.
 Here you will find the perfect carioca style, locals enjoying trendy restaurants and bars in the surroundings.

 #4.
 Copacabana Beach

 By far the most famous and frequented of the beaches in Rio de Janeiro, Copacabana is the hotspot for nightlife, restaurants, and beach activities.
 Copacabana is a melting pot for all sorts of people: the wealthy and non-wealthy, young and old, locals and non-locals.
+There are so many things to do in Copacabana.
 For the more active, there are large sidewalks for walking and running, and organized sports activities: volleyball, soccer, and Capoeira (Brazilian martial arts).

 The less active beachgoer can enjoy the sunshine and the views of Sugar Loaf Mountain.
 Small restaurants and bars line up near the beach to serve the famous Brazilian alcoholic drink, the Caipirinha, as well as traditional snacks.
 There are public lockers, showers, and bathrooms along the walkways for a small fee.